 Participation in the program gives McGill students the opportunity to spend part of their M.B.A. studying at a business school abroad.
 McGill is part of the Partnership in International Management (PIM), a consortium of the leading business schools in North America, South America, Africa, Europe, and Asia.
 Exchanges with both PIM and non-PIM schools are available.

-The list of schools that may exchange students with McGill in 2017–2018 is available at www.mcgill.ca/desautels/programs/mba-programs/mba/academics/curriculum/experiential/exchange/partners.
+The list of schools with exchange agreements with McGill is available at www.mcgill.ca/desautels/programs/mba-programs/mba/academics/curriculum/experiential/exchange/partners.